lsteiner9/ScaleScroller/docs/data-model-implementation.md

 ## Data model implementation

-Links redirect to the associated class within the ScaleScroller GitHub repository.
+Links for classes and interfaces redirect to the associated class within the ScaleScroller GitHub repository.

 ### Entity classes